ACK alert management

 id: 'xxx'

-enable: enable # The status of the alert rule.
-Valid values: enable, disable.
+enable: enable # The state of the alert rule.
+Valid values: enable and disable.

-thresholds: # The thresholds for the alert rule.
+thresholds: # The threshold of the alert rule.

 - key: CMS_ESCALATIONS_CRITICAL_Threshold